jbeck018/howlerops/docs/compliance/SECURITY_QUESTIONNAIRE.md

 ## Introduction

 This document provides comprehensive answers to common security questions asked during enterprise procurement processes.
-It is designed to accelerate the sales cycle by providing detailed, accurate information about SQL Studio's security posture.
+It is designed to accelerate the sales cycle by providing detailed, accurate information about Howlerops's security posture.

 ---